LaurenEGrubb/u1_lesson_js_data_types/README.md

 > Consider the following expressions.
 What do they output, and why?
 > `1 + 2 + '3'` vs `'1' + 2 + 3`

+Like our HTML elements and our CSS properties, you will not be expected to understand every single peice of JS functionality, and we do not want you to try to memorize every single thing by the end of the day (noticing a pattern here?).
+What is more important is knowing how to find the right resources to help guide you in whatever goal you wish to accomplish.

 #### Converting Strings to Integers with parseInt() and parseFloat()

 You can convert a string to an integer using the built-in [`parseInt()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt) function.
 This takes the base for the conversion as an optional second argument, which you should always provide: